 When it comes to beauty, everyone has an opinion or a foolproof trick that they guarantee “will work, 100%.”
 The problem is, there are so many beauty myths floating around, you could be believing fake news.
 Ever slapped toothpaste on a pimple?
 Big mistake!
 To make sure you’re not victimized by a beauty myth ever again, we debunked five common myths that could be messing up your beauty game…

 The truth: Shaving does not cause your hair to grow back thicker or faster, so shaving your face will not give you a beard.
 The growth of hair is controlled by the follicle, and shaving doesn’t affect the follicle or the growth pattern.
 However, because the blade cuts the hair at the thickest part of the hair, as it regrows (because it doesn’t have the fine tip that hairs naturally have), it can feel rougher than before.
+Check out the picture below that shows our mustache hair under a microscope; you can see that hair that was waxed grows back with a pointy end (which is why it feels soft), and the hair that was shaved has a blunt end, which is why it feels ‘prickly.’

-Why you need to start shaving your face: Shaving your face will not only create a more seamless base for makeup application by getting rid of peachfuzz, but it’ll act as a physical exfoliator, leaving you with brighter, clearer skin.
+Why you need to start shaving your face: Shaving your face will not only create a more seamless base for makeup application by getting rid of peach fuzz, but it’ll act as a physical exfoliator, leaving you with brighter, clearer skin.
 Dermaplaning, which is the official derm-term, will help remove dead skin or hair that’s blocking your pores, which can trigger breakouts that are making your skin look dull.
 It’ll also allow for better absorption of other skincare products, making your daily regime more impactful.
 If you don’t believe us, check out this before and after.

-MYTH 2: Botox fills in fine lines and wrinkles
+MYTH 2: Botox Fills in Fine Lines and Wrinkles

-What most people think: It’s commonly believed that Botox will plump and fill the skin, for a more youthful appearance, but this isn’t true.
+What most people think: It’s commonly believed that Botox will plump and fill the skin for a more youthful appearance, but this isn’t true.
 Even though fillers and Botox are now everyday terms, there’s still a lot of confusion surrounding what they do.

 The truth about Botox: Botox relaxes the muscles that cause wrinkles and lines and temporarily softens the look of lines.
 By blocking local nerve impulses to specific muscles within your face, albeit temporarily, Botox prevents you from having full control of your facial expressions to prevent the wrinkles that come with it.
-Whereas fillers inject a hyaluronic acid-based formula into the skin to add volume to the face and enhance natural proportions.
+However, fillers inject a hyaluronic acid-based formula into the skin to add volume to the face and enhance natural proportions.
 In basic terms, Botox relaxes the muscle to prevent the formation of wrinkles, and fillers plump and add volume to the face.
 Find out more about Botox here.

 What most people think: If you’ve been scheduling your hair appointments every six weeks in the hope of longer, more voluminous hair, then you’re victim to one of the most common beauty myths on the block.
 The reality is; your hair doesn’t register when you cut it.
 Hair growth begins at the follicle, so to boost growth you need to treat your scalp, not the ends.
 It may look and feel healthier – regular trims combat breakage and split ends that make your hair look dull and damaged – but sadly, it will not enhance growth.